 Tomorrow’s your last day in New York.
 How do you spend it?

-I would gather my friends around a picnic on a rooftop with good wines.
+I would gather my friends around a picnic in Central Park with good bottles of wine.
 Then I would go with the flow to dive into one of the magical & unique moments New York has to offer.